corrinely/mr-macintosh/README.md

 # mr-macintosh
 Mr. Macintosh is a mysterious little man who lives inside your browser.
 Loving based on <a href="www.folklore.org/StoryView.py?story=Mister_Macintosh.txt">this amazing story</a> from Andy Hertzfeld.

-You can install the extension here: https://chrome.google.com/webstore/detail/pgecgnfekjidpcfaocphnkidmjhiffpc/publish-delayed
+You can install the extension <a href="https://chrome.google.com/webstore/detail/pgecgnfekjidpcfaocphnkidmjhiffpc/publish-delayed">here</a>.

 What users are saying: